Suicide Postvention – Crisis Response Summary

 Our Role

 We as a Muslim mental health community have a lot of work to do.
-As a nonprofit organization, the Insitute for Muslim Mental Health (IMMH) can provide resources, guidance, and be your professional home.
+As a nonprofit organization, the Insitute for Muslim Mental Health (IMMH) can provide resources and professional mentorship.
+IMMH is a professional home for Muslim mental health providers globally.

-The Stanford Muslim Mental Health & Islamic Psychology Lab has developed a robust, evidence-based and Islamically-grounded suicide prevention, intervention, and postvention manual and training.
-It provides in-depth, step-by-step guidance for Muslim community and religious leaders that was developed in collaboration with Muslim leaders and suicide experts.
+The Stanford Muslim Mental Health & Islamic Psychology Lab has developed a robust, evidence-based, Islamically-grounded suicide prevention, intervention, and postvention manual and training.
+It provides in-depth, step-by-step guidance for the Muslim community and religious leaders that was developed in collaboration with Muslim leaders and suicide experts.

 About the Author:

-Dr. Sana F. Ali is a drug safety and pharmacovigilance medical doctor.
-An appreciation for biopsychosocial interventions for older adults with mental health and cognitive disorders propels her interest in geriatric psychiatry.
-A passion for health equity and bioethics underscores her clinical and research work in global health, primary care and community medicine.
-She is a frequent guest speaker on topics surrounding mental health, wilderness and rural medicine, and preventative medicine.
-Dr. Ali serves as the Director of Mentorship for the Institute for Muslim Mental Health, and she champions personal and professional growth, mentorship, and community for Muslim mental health providers.
+Dr. Sana F. Ali is a postdoctoral associate at the Yale School of Medicine.
+Dr. Ali conducts clinical research which explores the psychiatric co-morbidities of neurologic disease.
+A passion for culturally competent care and health equity underscores her clinical and research work in global mental health.
+She has been invited to speak at churches, Islamic schools, and university student organizations on mental health stigma, Muslim mental health, and peer mentorship.
+Dr. Ali serves as the Program Director at the Institute for Muslim Mental Health, where she champions personal and professional growth, mentorship, and community for Muslim mental health providers.